-"These glazes are the result of continuous experimentation to create rough and jagged surfaces that remind me of lava rocks, erosion, and centuries of rock sedimentation."
+"These glazes are the result of continuous experiments to create rough and jagged surfaces that remind me of lava rocks, erosion and the centuries-old sedimentation of rocks."

 Cristina Fiorenza has participated in numerous international group and solo exhibitions, she lives in Naples and Vienna.
 We are very pleased to present Cristina Fiorenza's ceramics exclusively.